 In October 2023, we presented new preclinical data demonstrating the ability of BEAM-301 to directly correct the R83C mutation.
 These data showed that a single dose of BEAM-301 restored clinically meaningful endpoints in in vivo rodent disease models out to at least one year.
-In the first half of 2024, we plan to submit an investigational new drug, or IND, application to evaluate BEAM-301 for the treatment of GSD1a at a select number of trial sites in the United States.
+In July 2024, we received clearance from the U.S. Food and Drug Administration, or the FDA, for our IND for BEAM-301.
+We are initiating site activation activities for a Phase 1/2 clinical trial for BEAM-301 in patients with GSD1a with patient dosing expected to commence in early 2025.